- Around 90 acres were covered in the application of three herbicides on June 11 and 12 in the towns of Busti, North Harmony and Ellery.

 Around 90 acres were eventually covered in the application on June 11 and 12 in the towns of Busti, North Harmony and Ellery, according to The Post-Journal.
 Six areas were impacted along the shoreline of Midway Park, Sunset/Warner Bay and Bemus Bay in the town of Ellery, the town of Busti and shorelines of Bly Bay and Sunrise Cove in the town of North Harmony.
 This is the only application planned this year.

-The CLP and the lake management company SOLitude handled the application of herbicides on the lake, supervised by the DEC.
+The lake management company SOLitude handled the application of herbicides on the lake, supervised by the DEC.

 Those chemicals often have variable results, with increased variability when applied more frequently, according to a 2017 study conducted by scientists in the Bureau of Science Services of the Wisconsin Department of Natural Resources.